LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

    -  --enable = Launch the initial setup agent on the first boot.
    -  --reconfig = Launch the initial setup agent on the first boot to allow changing settings that are required to have been set during the Kickstart (language, networking, root password, time, etc.).

 -  %include = Include another file this Kickstart file.
+End the list of included files b using ``%end``.
 -  **install** = Start the installer.
 -  **keyboard** = Configure the keyboard layout.
 -  **lang** = The primary language to use.